Tsinghua-MARS-Lab/M2I/README.md

 --eval_exp_path ${RESULT_EXPORT_PATH}
 ```

-The file `validation_interactive_gt_relations.pickle`, `tP9.r.densetnt.relation.v2v.VAL`, `validation_interactive_v_rdensetnt_full.pickle` can be found in the Google drive.
+The file `validation_interactive_gt_relations.pickle`, `m2i.relation.v2v.VAL`, `validation_interactive_m2i_v.pickle`
+can be found in the Google drive.

-This command will output 6 predictions conditioned on one influencer prediction based on `--eval_rst_saving_number`.
+This command will output 6 predictions conditioned on one influencer prediction based on
+`--eval_rst_saving_number`.
 Change this variable from 0 to 5 to get 6 groups of conditional predictions.

 ## Performance